← Back to Blog

 4. Overtrading From Anxiety Some people hesitate less when they go live — they actually trade more, almost compulsively, as if they need to "do something" to justify the real account.
 Stick to your plan.

-Book a Call Before Your First Payout
+Review Your Plan Before Your First Payout

 It Will Feel Wrong Before It Feels Right